JamieNagy/Real-Estate-Regression/README.md

   - XGBoost Regressor
   - LightGBM Regressor
   - CatBoost Regressor
-  - Artificial Neural Network (ANN)
+  - Artificial Neural Network

 - **Custom Stacking Logic**: Implemented a custom stacking mechanism to combine the predictions from the above models.
-This approach helps to reduce the model's bias and variance, leading to better generalization on unseen data.
+This approach helps to reduce the model's bias and variance, leading to better generalization of unseen data.

 ### Bayesian Optimization with Optuna
 - Each model’s hyperparameters were fine-tuned using a **customized Optuna study** with a Bayesian optimization objective tailored to each model’s specific characteristics.
 This ensures that the models are optimized for the best performance.